CompilerGym favicon

 I want to add a new compiler environment, where do I start?

-Implement the `CompilationSession` interface to provide a new compilation service and register it with the CompilerGym frontend.
-Examples are available in the examples directory.
-Then send a pull request.
+Implement the CompilationSession interface to provide a new compilation service, then register it with the CompilerGym frontend.
+Examples are in the `examples directory`.

 I updated with “git pull” and now it doesn’t work